 Talk therapy is also sometimes called psychotherapy.
-It’s what happens when you meet a therapist to sit down and talk about things that are troubling you.
-In some cases, this could lead to a diagnosis of a mental health condition like depression or anxiety, but for many people it’s just a safe place to sit down and discuss things happening in your life that are causing emotional distress.
+It’s what happens when you meet a therapist to sit down and talk about what is troubling you.
+In some cases, this could lead to a diagnosis of a mental health condition like depression or anxiety, but for many people it’s just a safe place to discuss what’s happening in your life that is causing emotional distress.

 Talk therapy is great for working through things such as grief, loss, trauma, feelings of anxiety and depression, stressful events, and much more.
 It’s designed to help you better understand what’s going on inside your mind so you and your therapist can identify and work through any issues.
 The frequency and length of each session will depend on your needs.

 The American Psychological Association has defined five main types of talk therapy:

 - Behavioral therapy.
 This is designed to cause long-term positive changes by reducing and managing unhealthy behaviors in children and adults while reinforcing healthy ones.